Abazarii/SQL-Portfolio-Project/README.md

 # SQL Portfolio Projects

 Welcome to my SQL portfolio repository!
 This repository showcases my work on SQL projects, including data cleaning and data exploration tasks.
-Below you will find a brief overview of the files included in this repository and the SQL techniques utilized.
+Below you will find a brief overview of the files included in this repository.

 ## Contents

 ### 1. Data Cleaning - Housing Dataset

-- **File Name**: `Data_Cleaning_Housing.sql`
+- **Folder Name**: `Housing Data Exploration`
 - **Description**: This file contains SQL scripts for cleaning and preprocessing a housing dataset.
 The tasks performed include:
   - Handling missing values
   - Correcting data types